Who wins the Jayson Tatum vs. Tyrese Haliburton matchup in tonight's game?

 Jayson Tatum & the Celtics

-- The Celtics average 121 points per game (fifth in the league) while allowing 110.4 per outing (third in the NBA).
-They have a +361 scoring differential overall and outscore opponents by 10.6 points per game.
+- The Celtics are outscoring opponents by 10.8 points per game with a +378 scoring differential overall.
+They put up 120.9 points per game (fifth in the NBA) and allow 110.1 per outing (third in the league).

-- The 47.6 rebounds per game Boston averages rank first in the league, and are 4.3 more than the 43.3 its opponents grab per outing.
+- Boston ranks first in the league at 47.8 rebounds per game.
+That's 4.6 more than the 43.2 its opponents average.

 Watch the NBA on Max with the B/R Sports Add-On